Is fluoxetine an antibiotic

 Fluoxetine, commonly known as Prozac, is a unique medication that is primarily used as an antidepressant.
 However, recent studies have shown that fluoxetine exhibits antibacterial properties as well.

-See also Synthesis of fluoxetine
+See also Leg cramps fluoxetine

 Unlike common antibiotics such as penicillin or tetracycline that target specific bacterial components to inhibit growth, fluoxetine acts by disrupting the bacterial cell membrane integrity.
 This unique mechanism of action makes fluoxetine a potential candidate for treating bacterial infections.